 Your Skin Gets To Rest Too

-When you sleep, your mind is at ease and the troubles of your day can melt away into the softness of your pillow.
+When you sleep, your mind is at ease and the troubles of your day can melt away into the softness of your pillow and smoothness of your pillowcase.
 For skin, sleep has the same effect.
 Snuggled safely in your sheets, your skin is offered respite from the harsh elements it battles all day long.
 It gets a break from fighting off the sun’s harmful UV rays and combating damaging free radicals.

 If you wear makeup, removing it before you go to sleep gives skin a chance to breathe.
 Sleeping in makeup can be damaging to skin.
 “Sleeping in makeup can be detrimental to the skin’s health”, Dr. James C. Marotta, a facial plastic surgeon and skincare expert, told Good Housekeeping.
 “This is especially true because skin repairs itself at night while you sleep, so makeup can clog your pores and not allow the skin to breathe”.

 Dr. Marotta claims that this can cause uneven skin tone, dryness, redness, acne and deeper wrinkles.
-Take your makeup off before bed, slip into comfortable, quality bed linens and let your body do the rest.
+Take your makeup off before bed, slip into comfortable, quality bed linens (like Nollapelli’s sheet set!) and let your body do the rest.
+You can even use our Nighttime Routine Checklist for Better Skin to make sure you’re not missing any key steps.
 When you wake up, you’ll feel refreshed and your skin will be ready to face the day.